Shooter game: 1960s to mid-1970s

 Spacewar!
 (1962), recognized as one of the first video games, was also the first shooter video game; it featured two players controlling spacecraft trying to fire onto the other player.
 Spacewar! was the basis for the first arcade video games, Computer Space and Galaxy Game, in 1971.
 In the 1970s, EM gun games evolved into light gun shooter video games.
 The first home video game console, the Magnavox Odyssey, shipped with a light gun for a shooting gallery game in 1972.
 In 1974, Tank by Kee Games adapted the concept of Computer Space into a more grounded tank combat game with simplified physics and maze game elements, becoming a hit in arcades.
+Spasim and Maze War (1974) were effectively first-person shooter (FPS) games, but had wireframe graphics and lacked the free-roaming character movement of later FPS titles.

 In 1975, Taito's Tomohiro Nishikado adapted the concept of Sega's EM game Gun Fight into a video game, Western Gun (1975), with the cowboys represented as character sprites and both players able to maneuver across a landscape while shooting each other, making it a milestone for depicting human shooting targets.
 Western Gun became an arcade hit, which, along with Tank, popularized a subgenre of one-on-one dueling video games.
 Midway's North American localization of Western Gun, called Gun Fight, also introduced the use of a microprocessor.
 In 1976, Midway had another hit shooting video game, Sea Wolf (1976), which was adapted from another Sega EM game, Periscope.